Totodore/totodore.github.io/content/serde-wrapper.md

 }
 ```

-## 3. Binary buffer reinjection
+## &nbsp;&nbsp;&nbsp;&nbsp; 3.
+Binary buffer reinjection

 As you saw before, with the visitor pattern we can completely separate the incoming data side with the mapped user types.
 This is what we are going to do!
 We are going to map serde maps (the binary placeholders) to user binary types.

 We can make a custom `BinaryVisitor` wrapper that will be instantiated for any user provided bytes types.
 But with a twist!
-The visitor can visit a map if the `serde_json` deserializer fails on a map for a corresponding binary type!
+When `serde_json` will ask our binary visitor to visit a map, rather than bailing out, it will happily accept it and:
-If so and that it is a placeholder: `{ "_placeholder": true, "num": 1 }` we can replace it with the corresponding binary present in our queue.
+* check that it is a placeholder, e.g.: `{ "_placeholder": true, "num": 1 }`.
+* take the corresponding binary from the queue and return it.

 ```rust
 struct BinaryVisitor<'a, V> {